Eagle-Rock-Analytics/intake-esm-tools/README.md

-# intake-catalog
+# intake-esm-tools
-Code for building intake catalogs
+Code for building and maintaining intake-ESM catalogs